binxuan/Recurrent-Graph-Neural-Network/README.md

 # Recurrent-Graph-Neural-Network
-Git repository for our submitted paper
+This is the git repository of the implementation for recurrent graph neural network described in our paper "Inductive Graph Representation Learning with Recurrent Graph Neural Networks" (https://arxiv.org/abs/1904.08035)